 Anticipating potential issues with the identity in the future

-You can enrol in the Apple Developer program either as an individual, or as an organization.
+You can enroll in the Apple Developer program either as an individual, or as an organization.
 In both cases, you’ll have to follow the instructions on the Apple Developer website.

 Once you click “Start Enrollment Now” at the bottom of the page, you can either sign in with your existing Apple ID or alternatively, create a new one: